-1) Use a plastic scraper to scrape debris off the sides and bottom of the barbecue into the opening in the bottom of the cookbox (H).
-This opening leads debris into the slide-out catch pan.
+1) Use a plastic scraper to scrape debris off the sides and bottom of the grill into the opening in the bottom of the cookbox (H).
+This opening leads debris into the slide-out grease tray.

 Cleaning the Grease Management System